It’s Monday again.

 A mismatch between your interest and your work

 It’s very common that our work doesn’t match our interest, but we might not realize it sometimes.
-It’s good for you to think about why you applied for this job at the first place:
+It’s good for you to think about why you applied for this job and why you started your job at the first place:

 Because the salary was attractive?
 Or you had no other options but this job interview?
 Or you just wanted a new environment?